simon-m-mudd/funmixer_apptainer/apptainer/readme.md

 # The funmixer apptainer container

-This document contains instructions for running the funmixer container in apptainer.
+This document contains instructions for building and running the funmixer container in apptainer.

 ## First steps: installing apptainer